 Since 1863, Boston College has been a prominent fixture in one of the highest regarded intellectual centers in the world, the city of Boston.
 The campus is situated six miles away from downtown, facilitating easy access to arts & culture, historical landmarks, and dynamic professional opportunities.

-Boston College is a liberal arts and sciences university with over 50 majors/concentrations and 20 minors within four undergraduate schools: Carroll School of Management, Connell School of Nursing, Lynch School of Education and Human Development, and the Morrissey College of Arts and Sciences.
+Boston College is a liberal arts and sciences university with over 65 majors/concentrations and 60 minors within four undergraduate schools: Carroll School of Management, Connell School of Nursing, Lynch School of Education and Human Development, and the Morrissey College of Arts and Sciences.
 Boston College is expanding its reach into the realm of the sciences and high-level faculty/student research with The Schiller Institute for Integrated Science and Society.
-The institute will foster an interdisciplinary approach to solving the world’s problems around health, energy and the environment by combining robust offerings in natural sciences, technology, humanities, and entrepreneurship with new majors in engineering and global public health.
+The institute will foster an interdisciplinary approach to solving the world’s problems around health, energy and the environment by combining robust offerings in natural sciences, technology, humanities, and entrepreneurship with a new major in human-centered engineering.

 As a Jesuit, Catholic University, Boston College is rooted in a world view that calls students to learn, search for truth, and live in service to others.
 The tradition of Jesuit education to respect all cultures and belief systems is a core value of Boston College, encouraging an atmosphere where all students, faculty, and staff feel they are valued members of the campus community.
+Recently receiving national recognition as a First-Gen Forward Institution, Boston College continues its commitment to first-generation student success.
 Fostering diversity and accessibility on campus is accomplished through multiple campus organizations and partners, such as the Thea Bowman AHANA and Intercultural Center, Montserrat Office, Gateway Scholars Program, McNair Scholars Program, and Learning to Learn Office, to name a few.

 The campus is home to thirty residence halls that house 85% of undergraduate students.
-More than 300 student-run organizations exist on campus, ensuring that almost any interest can be pursued.
+More than 300 student-run organizations exist on campus, ensuring that all students can pursue their passions.
 Additionally, as a member of the Atlantic Coast Conference (ACC) with over 30 Division I sports teams and over 40 intramural sports programs, there is no shortage of opportunities to join in on the action whether as a team member or a cheering spectator.